sahilsaif12/bitespeed-backend-assign/README.md

 - `npm run db:push` — Run Drizzle ORM migrations
 - `npm run db:studio` — Open Drizzle Studio for DB management

+---

 ## Contributing

+- Fork the repo and create a feature branch.
-Feel free to submit issues or pull requests for improvements or bug fixes.
+- Submit issues or pull requests for improvements or bug fixes.
+- Ensure all new code is covered by tests (if applicable).

 ---

+## Notes

+- The codebase uses TypeScript strict mode for type safety (recommended for production).
+- All business logic for contact identification and merging is in `src/service/contact.service.ts`.
+- All API logic is in `src/controllers/contact.controller.ts` and `src/routes/contact.route.ts`.

+---

+**For any questions, please open an issue or contact the maintainer.**